Seph29/Lumos-G1/README.md

 ## Features

-- Automatic detection of device language and firmware version (specific to the G1)
+- Automatic detection of device language and firmware version
-- Automatic download of required tools
 - Two-stage patching: boot partition first, then system (requires reboot)
 - Backs up the original file before replacing it (no restore yet)